Marmion grad Juriga takes 'farm strong' mentality to NFL

 Farm strong is an apt term.

-A 1981 state champion at Wheaton North and a 1983 Big Ten champion at the University of Illinois before he was drafted by Denver in the fourth round of the 1986 Draft, Jim Juriga grew up on a farm near Wheaton, where the Klein Creek area is today.
+A 1981 state champion at Wheaton North and a 1983 Big Ten champion at the University of Illinois before he was drafted by Denver in the fourth round of the 1986 NFL draft, Jim Juriga grew up on a farm near Wheaton, where the Klein Creek area is today.

 His farm-strong frame was 6 feet, 6 inches and 269 pounds, when NFL offensive tackles still were 269 pounds.

-A torn ACL dashed his first two seasons, then he made 42 starts in 44 appearances at offensive tackle and guard for the Broncos from 1988-90.
+A torn ACL dashed his first two seasons, then he made 42 starts in 44 appearances at offensive tackle and guard for the Broncos from 1988 to 1990.

 Jim Juriga coached Luke at Haines Middle School in St. Charles and with the Tri-City Chargers youth program, where he also coached his other son, Jake, a former Navy linebacker who now teaches at the Naval Academy in Annapolis, Md.

-Jim continued at Marmion as Dan Thorpe's varsity offensive line coach from 2011-14.
+Jim continued at Marmion as Dan Thorpe's varsity offensive line coach from 2011 to 2014.

 "He's just very smart, he's got a very high football IQ I would say.
 He's very durable, he's got a great motor.
 He's got very good feet, he's got good hands.
 He doesn't stand around piles, he always finished plays," Jim Juriga said of Luke, a 2014 Illinois High School Football Coaches Association All-State pick.